alipzsh/knowledge-base/post message.md

 - in a post message you can request to a page from any origin, the developer should check `if (e.origin === location.origin)`.
-- and we can't forge `e.origin` or `e.origin` so if these are being checked, it won't work.
+-  `e.origin` and `source.origin` are the protections, we can't forge them, so if these are being checked, it won't work.
+- `e.data` is the attacker controllable data.

 EX: